RagefaceMcW/TestReadme.md/README.md

 ### Installing

-0. Check out this Link if you are using a 3rd party hoster.
-They changed their Wiki since a user asked them how to Install this mod probs to them https://trugaming.com/wiki/index.php?title=DayZ#Server_Side_Mods hopefully this helps a little bit
 1. Copy DayZ-SA-Tomato to your Server/Client main Folder
 2. Copy SchnitzelPommes.bikey to your Servers keys folder
 7. Set start param "-mod=DayZ-SA-Tomato" at Server/Client